luangjokaj/sos/README.md

 - [PixelSnap](https://getpixelsnap.com/) - 💰 $15 - The fastest way to measure everything on screen.
 - [Amphetamine](https://itunes.apple.com/ch/app/amphetamine/id937984704?mt=12) - Amphetamine is a little app that lives in your menu bar.
 With Amphetamine, you can effortlessly override your energy saver settings and keep your Mac awake.
 - [SkyFonts](https://skyfonts.com/) - The simplest way to try, install, and manage fonts.
+- [1Password](https://1password.com/) - 1Password remembers them all for you.
+Save your passwords and log in to sites with a single click.
+It's that simple.
+- [LastPass](https://www.lastpass.com/) - LastPass remembers all your passwords, so you don't have to.

 ## Notes & Tasks
 - [Notion](https://www.notion.so/) - A new tool that blends your everyday work apps into one.
 It's the all-in-one workspace for you and your team.